 also known as the ‘show me, tell me’ questions.

-you’ll have to show them how you’d carry out a vehicle
+to show them how you would carry out a vehicle

 You’ll also be asked ‘tell me’ questions, where you’ll

 have to explain to the examiner how you’d carry out the

 You’ll drive in various road and traffic conditions.
 If